 Please continue reading to learn more about claiming compensation for lead poisoning and your options.
 For additional information or free advice, please feel free to contact our claims team on 0800 6524 881.

 Table of contents

 - Am I Eligible To Make A Lead Poisoning Compensation Claim?

-Who Is At High Risk For Lead Poisoning?
+- Who Are Most At High Risk Of Suffering Lead Poisoning?